-The invitation of a gentleman of the American Bar,

-not a Bar-rister, but a very respectable worthy publican induced me to accompany him in his Sleigh, drawn by two beautiful blood horses, to Boston, and we skimmed along famously over the blanched surface; indeed I admire this method of travelling, --- Boston is a town more ancient in its appearance than any in America, and its inhabitants are a very civil people.
-On my return to Albany, we proceeded, wife, children, and baggage, to My old acquaintance and English townsman, Mr. J. a celebrated glass manufacturer, strongly urged me to accompany him to Philadelphia, Baltimore, Charleston, and Washington, adding no expence should be incurred to me, as "How d'ye do?" would occur so frequently on our way, that such an unpleasant companion to slender finances would not attend us .-- Philadelphia is rather more than handsome, for it is an elegant city; streets much cleaner than New York, run parallel, and as its inhabitants are a far more moral people, knavery seems less in demand .-- Baltimore was in the days of Colonial Regimen the focus of fashion, and it is now, as is supposed, the most wealthy.
-Democracy reigns here in all its glory; but their haven has become the rendezvous of pirates, according to the observations in Congress .-- Charleston is the abode of planters, and dealers in cotton, rice, human sorrow, and tobacco; here the pestilence often reigns, and suddenly calls to an eternal account the tyrant, monopolizer, and frees from the scourge of a despotic ruler, many a burthened slave.
+The invitation of a gentleman of the American Bar. not a Bar-rister, but a very respectable worthy publican induced me to accompany him in his Sleigh, drawn by two beautiful blood horses, to Boston, and we skimmed along famously over the blanched surface; indeed I admire this method of travelling .- Boston is a town more ancient in its appearance than any in America, and its On my return to inhabitants are a very civil people.
+Albany, we proceeded, wite, children, and baggage, to New York.
+My old acquaintance and English townsman, Mr. S. a celebrated glass manufacturer, strongly urged me to accompany him to Philadelphia, Baltimore, Charleston, and Washington, adding, no expence should be incurred to me, as "how d've do? would occur so frequently on our way, that such an unpleasant companion to slender finances would not attend us .- Philadelphia is rather more than handsome, or it is an elegant city; streets much cleaner than New York, run parrallel, and as its inhabitants are a far more moral people, knuvery seems less in demand .- Baltimore was in the days of Colonial Regime the focus of fashion, and it is now as is supposed the most wealthy.
+Democracy reigns here in all its glory; but their haven has become the rendezvous of pirates, according to the observations in Congress.-Charleston is the abode of planters and dealers in cotton, rice, human sorrow and tehacco; here the pestilence often reigns, and suddenly calls to an eternal account the tyrant, mempolizer, and trees from the despotic ruler, many a burthened slave.

-Washington is the seat of Government; this city was not created by a natural course of events, but by a political speculation.
+Washington is the seat of government; this city was net created by a natural course of events, he by a political speculation.
 The unfinished plan supposes an immense growth, but its situation prohibits that supposition ever being realized.
-Perhaps if the true interest of the Union was considered, it would rather be held sacred to Science, Philosophy, the Arts, and Legislation, and kept holy from commercial avarice, to which the members of different States may repair to breathe an atmosphere untainted by local prejudices, and find golden leisure for pursuits and speculations of public utility.
-The country around Washington is proverbially barren .-- The following anecdote I beg leave to call in, from which I may deduce proof.
-My friend had about eighteen months before sent a package of glass to his Washington customer, and followed in person; on opening this package at the door of this tradesman in the street, a herd of hungry cows, seeing and espying a rich banquet of straw, came full gallop, and without leave or grace, began the glorious gorge; opposition was questionable, while thus they stood in apprehension pale, and in council deep; fear suggested flight, on this united supposition --- Will not those voracious devils eat us? --- After this awful catastrophe, my friend and the tradesmen were lamenting in doleful narrative the disaster and loss; for the unmannered brutes had, in their hasty repast swyllowed an elegant decanter!
-This complaint being made at the tavern of a Frenchman, he thus consoled their grief:---" Vat the devel, you grumble bout you von decantaire!

-Vat de devel you tink?---My vife vash a de mine nine ruffel shirt, and hang a dem at de door to dry upon de line;---vel, vat you suppose? von cot tam cow eat a dem all up!---Tam you, von decantaire!---Vat you think now?"
+Perhaps if the true interest of the Union was considered, it would rather be held sacred to Science, Philosophy, the Arts, and Legislation, and kept holy from commercial avarice, to which the members of different states may repair to breathe an atmosphere untainted by local prejudices, and find golden leisure for pursuits and speculations of public utility.
+The country around Washington is proverbially barren,-The following anecdote I beg leave to call in, from which I may My friend had about eighteen months deduce proof. before sent a package of glass to his Washington customer, and followed in person; on opening this package at the door of the tradesman in the street, a herd of hungry cows, seeing and espying a rich banquet of straw, came full gallop, and without leave or grace, began the glorious gorge; opposition was questionable while thus they stood in apprehension pale, and in council deep; fear suggested flight, on this united supposition-Will not those voracious devils eat us?-After this awful catastrophe, my friend and the tradesman were lamenting in doleful narrative the disaster and loss; for the unmannered brutes had, in their hasty repast swallowed an excellent decanter!
+This complaint being made at the tavern of a Frenchman, he thus consoled their grief;-"Vat de devel, you grumble bout you von decautaire!
+Vat de devel you tiuk?-My vife vash a de mine nine ruffel shirts, and hang a dem at de door to dry upon de line;-vel, vat you suppos? von cot tam cow eut a dem all up!-Tam you, von decantaire!-Vat you tink now?"